mscdex/ssh2/README.md

 #### Connection events

 * **authentication**(< _AuthContext_ >ctx) - The client has requested authentication. `ctx.username` contains the client username, `ctx.method` contains the requested authentication method, and `ctx.accept()` and `ctx.reject([< Array >authMethodsLeft[, < Boolean >isPartialSuccess]])` are used to accept or reject the authentication request respectively. `abort` is emitted if the client aborts the authentication request.
 Other properties/methods available on `ctx` depends on the `ctx.method` of authentication the client has requested:

+    * `none`:

+        * This is sometimes used by SFTP clients to determine what methods are actually usable.
+In particular FileZilla and Cyberduck use this when initially connecting.
+You can pass such a list of methods as an array to ctx.reject(), ex. `ctx.reject(['password'])` would tell the client only the password method is available.

     * `password`: